What’s a First Look?

 Take a moment alone

-It’s an opportunity to share a special moment together privately before the ceremony.
+A first look is your opportunity to share a special moment together privately before the ceremony.
 A lot of times, getting prepared for the day is extremely stressful for couples and sometimes all it takes is to see each other for the tension to dissipate.
 You have a chance to talk with each other alone and let your worries melt away before you walk down the aisle.
 Use it as a time to relax and laugh together or simply slow down and be in the moment with each other away from everyone else.

-The groom’s reaction
+The groom’s first look reaction vs down the aisle

 For timeline’s sake